Frankel (horse): Sussex Stakes

 On 1 August Frankel repeated his previous year's victory in the Sussex Stakes at Goodwood.
 Starting at odds of 1/20 against only three rivals, he won by six lengths from Farhh.
 With this victory, Frankel equalled the record for consecutive European Group 1 victories (seven in a row) set by Rock of Gibraltar, and also became the first horse to win the Sussex Stakes twice.

-After the race, his Jockey Tom Queally said: "Every moment spent on Frankel's back is a special moment.
+After the race, Queally said: "Every moment spent on Frankel's back is a special moment.
 He is amazing and had all the others cooked at halfway.
 It was a nice prep for his next race.
 He is a class apart from any other horse around and does it all very easily ...
 Turning into the straight, I slipped him an inch of rein.
 You don't have to do much on him.
 He's so competitive and he has a will to win like no other horse I've ridden."

 Lord Grimthorpe, the racing manager to the horse's owner, Khalid Abdullah, said: "There are two obvious races for him, the Juddmonte and the Champion Stakes [Ascot, October 20], but there is a gap of nearly two months between them, and Henry may decide to give him a race in between, possibly something like the Prix du Moulin [Longchamp, September 16]."